New charges filed against Minneapolis cops in George Floyd's death | Gephardt Daily

 “Second, today, arrest warrants were issued for former Minneapolis police officers J. [Alexander] Kueng, Thomas Lane and Tou Thao,” charging them with aiding and abetting murder in the second-degree, Ellison added.

-Officials said they arrested one of the three officers facing fresh charges Wednesday.
+All three of the officers facing fresh charges Wednesday were arrested and booked by the Hennepin County Sheriff’s Office.
 Chauvin has been in detention at Oak Park Heights state prison since Sunday.

 Sen. Amy Klobuchar, D-Minn., reported the charges on Twitter.